GoogleCloudPlatform/community/tutorials/https-load-balancing-nginx/index.md

     failure.
 In contrast, Compute Engine's HTTP(S) load balancing solution is a managed service with built-in redundancy and fault tolerance.
-*   Because Compute Engine instances are tied to specific Compute Engine [zones][zones], all traffic will be funneled through the zone in which your load balancer instance resides, regardless of the traffic's point of origin.
+*   Because Compute Engine instances are tied to specific Compute Engine [zones][zones], all traffic is funneled through the zone in which your load balancer instance resides, regardless of the traffic's point of origin.
     In contrast, Compute Engine's HTTP(S) load balancing solution can receive and route traffic in the zone nearest to the client making the request.
 See